xrdocs/ncs5500/_tutorials/introducing-400ge-on-ncs5500-series.md

 ## Conclusion

-We are happy to introduce these two new line cards, boosting the NCS5500 chassis to 9.6Tbps per slot.
-More details will be added to this post or in new ones.
+With the introduction of these two new line cards, we are boosting the NCS5500 chassis from 3.6Tbps to 9.6Tbps per slot.
+That's 153.6Tbps per router !!!
+More details will be added to this post or in new ones very soon.
 As usual, use the section below for comments and questions.